mmccoyd/hillside_dactyl_shield/wiki/User MCU.md

 # MCU options

+The intended MCU's for this shield are the
-The Nice!nano wireless and ProMicro RP2040 wired are the main MCU targets for this shield.
+    Nice!nano wireless and ProMicro RP2040 wired.

 ## Some relevant specs